TrisTheKitten/AI-Cornell-Note-Maker/README.md

 * **Intuitive user interface:** Easily input text, generate notes, and organize them within the app.
 * **Tailwind CSS styling:** Enjoy a modern and responsive design that adapts seamlessly to different screen sizes.
 * **JavaScript functionality:** Benefit from dynamic interactions and efficient data handling.

+- Access the app directly through this link:
+- Alternatively, clone the repository and run it locally.